Wei-Parker-Guo/RayTracer/README.md

 4. Code references are enclosed as inline comments.

 # USAGE

+This project is platform independant and uses cmake to build.
+You do need an Nvidia GTX GPU if you plan to build the Cuda version.

 1. ‘cd’ into your assignment directory, type into the Terminal the following step by step
 2. mkdir build
 3. cd build